yichenemma/McMedHacks/README.md

 By the end of this project, we were able to determine whether a patient has COVID-19 with an accuracy of (data), found the key area of analysis for the result which is (data), and have made a website for better user experience.
 [Covid dectection website](https://caffeineoverflow-covid.herokuapp.com/?fbclid=IwAR0ktxanZL_H49WfDNGHi6y1RnqusZzZvuxV-tHPwNvASIJUa8hx8AOvwkE) <br>

+## Report
+A short report on this project can be found [here](https://github.com/yichenemma/McMedHacks/blob/main/report.pdf)

+## Presentation
+A 5min presentation is prepared.
+Access the slides from [here](https://github.com/yichenemma/McMedHacks/blob/main/report.pdf)

+## Code
+The CNN model and visualization code is developed in jupiter notebook.
+Access the code from (here)[https://jupyter.mcmedhacks2021.calculquebec.cloud/]

 ## About us
 We are a 5 member team participating the 2021 McGill McMedHacks from various backgrounds <br>
 | Name  | Github | Short Description |